-Make Christmas tree slime with the kids this winter, and then turn it into a > counting activity.
-What a fun addition to your Christmas activities for > preschoolers! > > I have to admit, I went back and forth on writing this post.
-And do you know > why?
+Make Christmas tree slime with the kids this winter, and then turn it into a counting activity with the free printable ornament calendar numbers.

+I have to admit, I went back and forth on writing this post.
+And do you know why?
 The pictures!
 Yes, the pictures.

 See, I made this Christmas tree slime with my son and some family friends’ kiddos a couple of years ago.
 We had a lot of fun making it while we were in the mountains for Thanksgiving.